hasanchy/affiliate-products-importer-for-woocommerce/readme.txt

 == Source Code ==
 The full source code, including the non-compiled versions of JavaScript and CSS files for this plugin, is available on GitHub.
 You can access it at the following URL: [https://github.com/hasanchy/affiliate-products-importer-for-woocommerce/](https://github.com/hasanchy/affiliate-products-importer-for-woocommerce/).

-If you are a developer or a user interested in understanding how this plugin works, you are welcome to review the source code.
-We also encourage contributions from the community.
-Whether you want to enhance the plugin, suggest new features, or report bugs, please visit our GitHub repository.
-Detailed instructions on setting up the development environment and using build tools like npm or composer are provided within the repository to assist you in getting started.

-For more information or to contribute, visit the GitHub repository: [https://github.com/hasanchy/affiliate-products-importer-for-woocommerce/](https://github.com/hasanchy/affiliate-products-importer-for-woocommerce/).

 == Installation ==
 1. Go to your WordPress backend